What are your rates?

 Is there a bathroom on the boat?

-Yes, not to worry as there is a full size toilet on the Golden Eagle IV boat and 2 toilets on the Golden Eagle Egg boat.
+Yes, not to worry as there are 2 toilets on the Golden Eagle Egg boat.
 No need to hold it for 3 hours.
 This is our most frequently asked question!

 Is there parking nearby?